 Goodwill represents the cost of acquired businesses in excess of the fair value of the related net assets acquired.
+Indefinitelived intangible assets such as goodwill are not amortized, but rather evaluated for impairment at least annually, or between annual impairment evaluation dates whenever events or circumstances indicate potential impairment exists.
 Impairment exists when the carrying value of a reporting unit exceeds its respective fair value.

-In the course of our evaluation of a potential impairment to goodwill, we may elect either a qualitative or a quantitative assessment.
-Our qualitative assessments consider macroeconomic indicators, including but not limited to trends in equity and fixed income markets and other revenue-generating activities, gross domestic product, unemployment rates, interest rates, and housing markets.
+In the course of our evaluation of the potential impairment to goodwill, we may elect either a qualitative or a quantitative assessment.
+Our qualitative assessments consider macroeconomic indicators including, but not limited to trends in equity and fixed income markets and other revenue-generating activities, gross domestic product, labor markets, and interest rates.
 We also consider regulatory changes, market capitalization of the Parent company, reporting unit specific results, and changes in key personnel and strategy.
-We assess these and other qualitative factors to determine whether the existence of events or circumstances indicates that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+We assess these, and other, qualitative factors to determine whether the existence of events or circumstances indicates that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If we determine it is more likely than not that the fair value of a reporting unit is greater than its carrying amount, then performing a quantitative impairment analysis is not required.
-However, if we conclude otherwise, then we perform a quantitative impairment analysis.
+However, if we conclude otherwise, we then perform a quantitative impairment analysis.
+If we elect not to perform a qualitative assessment, we perform a quantitative evaluation.

-If we either elect not to perform a qualitative assessment, or we elect to perform a qualitative assessment but are unable to qualitatively conclude that no impairment has occurred, then we perform a quantitative evaluation.
 In our quantitative assessment, we estimate the fair value of the reporting unit with which the goodwill is associated and compare it to the carrying value.
-We estimate the fair value of our reporting units using an income approach based on either a discounted cash flow model that includes significant assumptions about future operating results and cash flows, or, if appropriate, a market approach.
+We estimate the fair value of our reporting units using an income approach based on a discounted cash flow model that includes significant assumptions about future operating results and cash flows, and, if appropriate, a market approach.
 If the carrying value of a reporting unit is greater than the estimated fair value, an impairment charge is recognized for the excess.